-The City of Pittsburgh is committed to implementing policies that promote, produce, and preserve access to affordable and equitable housing opportunities throughout the City that are safe and healthy and allow all residents to thrive.
+The City of Pittsburgh is committed to implementing policies that promote, produce, and preserve affordable housing options throughout the City that are safe, healthy and let all residents thrive.

 |AMI||1 PERSON||2 PERSON||3 PERSON||4 PERSON||Studio/Eff||1 Bedroom||2 Bedroom||3 Bedroom|